DarkblooM-SR/customCSS/README.md

 # Custom CSS stylesheets for various websites
-**Install the [Stylus](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne/related) extension for Chrome to use these themes.**
+**Install the [User JS and CSS](https://chrome.google.com/webstore/detail/user-javascript-and-css/nbhcbdghjpllgmfilhnhkllmkecfmpld) extension for Chrome to use these themes.**